 Energy efficiency at home is not only about saving money – it is about making smart choices that benefit both the environment and our wallets.
 From the kitchen to the bathroom to the laundry room, energy-efficient options not only save money but also make your home more sustainable.
 Let’s explore how to choose the right appliances, what to look for, and some product recommendations.

-- Choosing appliances with ENERGY STAR labels and smart features provides better performance, longer lifespan, and greater savings over time.
+- Look for ENERGY STAR labels and smart features for better performance and lower bills.

 Understanding Energy Efficiency Basics